mkgithubproject/Backened/25patternleetcode/string/StringsProblems.md

-### 4. Longest Substring Without Repeating Characters
+## 4. Longest Substring Without Repeating Characters
-## [Naive Approach] Substrings Starting From Every Index - O(26*n) Time and O(1) Space
+ ### [Naive Approach] Substrings Starting From Every Index - O(26*n) Time and O(1) Space
-# he idea is to find length of longest substring with distinct characters starting from every index and maximum of all such lengths will be our answer.
+ the idea is to find length of longest substring with distinct characters starting from every index and maximum of all such lengths will be our answer.
-# To find the length of the longest substring with distinct characters starting from an index, we create a new visited array of size = 26 to keep # track of included characters in the substring. vis[0] checks for 'a', vis[1] checks for 'b', vis[2] checks for 'c' and so on.
+ To find the length of the longest substring with distinct characters starting from an index, we create a new visited array of size = 26 to keep  track of included characters in the substring. vis[0] checks for 'a', vis[1] checks for 'b', vis[2] checks for 'c' and so on.\

-# Input: s = "abcabcbb"( a liya then b liya , c liya ab phir se a a gaya idhr se skip kro isse jada long sequnce sequnce ni banegi a character se ab b se start krnege)
+ Input: s = "abcabcbb"( a liya then b liya , c liya ab phir se a a gaya idhr se skip kro isse jada long sequnce sequnce ni banegi a character se ab b se start krnege)
 ```
 // Java program to find the length of the longest
 // substring without repeating characters